LimePoint/opschain/docs/reference/cli.md

 ## Using the OpsChain CLI with a proxy

+_Note: this is only required if you are using an OpsChain server that needs to be accessed via a proxy.
+It is not mandatory._

 The OpsChain CLI supports using a http(s) proxy by setting the relevant environment variables:

 ```bash